First Published: 6th of July, 2015 by Patrick Carpen.Last updated: April 21, 2023 at 17:27 pm

 If you sweep your house after six pm, you’ll be sweeping out your riches.

 Some Guyanese hold the belief that if you sweep your house after 6 PM, then you will be sweeping out all your riches.
 So, people might desist from sweeping the house after 6 PM even if it were very important.
 This superstitious belief originated first amongst the Guyanese of East Indian descent.

 If you throw salt away anywhere except in water, you will pick it up with your eyes after you die.

-If you were eating something, say, mangoes or cherry, with salt, and then there is a little bit left over, you bet not throw the salt randomly around the place!
-Make sure you throw it in water so it dissolved.
-Many Guyanese believe that if you throw salt on the ground or anywhere that it doesn’t dissolve in water, then, when you die, you will pay the penalty by picking it up with your eyes.
+If you were eating something, say, mangoes or cherry, with salt, and then there is a little bit left over, you better not throw the salt randomly around the place!
+Make sure you throw it in water so it dissolves.
+Many Guyanese believe that if you throw salt on the ground or anywhere it doesn’t dissolve in water, then, when you die, you will pay the penalty by picking it up with your eyes.
 What baloney!
 (In my humble opinion of course:)

 Here is a video I found on Facebook that does a great job of telling more about Guyanese superstitions: Belief Kill and Belief Cure.

 So what Guyanese superstition did you learn while growing up in Guyana, South America.
 What is your opinion about such superstitions?
 Tell us in the comments section below.